hwanggu-corgi/hwanggu-log/update.md

 ### November 1st, 2020
 1. Corgi add progress #9 in Tutorial 7 - Hungry Hippos
     - Corgi working on gathering the unknowns♥ before addressing the problem♥♥
+        - Corgi gathering information about `Producer and Consumer`♥♥
         - Corgi gathering information about `Conditional Variable` #5
         - Corgi gathering information about `Thread API`